Istaroth/agile_radar/docs/working-on-content.md

 The content of the md-files is also merged.
 The content of the newest file is displayed first in the radar followed by the older content.

 ## Technology responsibles
-To find out who is responsible for editing each technology in the radar,just take a look in the file [Technology List](./technologylist.md).
+To find out who is already responsible for editing each technology in the radar,just take a look in the file [Technology List](../technologylist.md).